Skip to content

 Locate hosts a range of information and advice, including organisations to help you live as independently as you can.

 If you find using the internet difficult, ask a friend or relative who you are happy to share your information with, to help you.
 You can use computers for free at your local library (booking advisable).
-If you don't have anyone who can help or can't access a computer, please contact us - we can assess your care and support needs over the telephone.
+If you do not have anyone who can help or cannot access a computer, we can assess your care and support needs over the telephone.

 Assessing your care and support needs